 Every piece of visual material connected to your brand needs to go in, because Claude needs the full picture before it builds a design system.
 A logo and a color palette isn't enough.
 The more you feed it, the closer it gets.

-Getting my design system dialed in took multiple sessions.
-Every iteration burned tokens.
+Getting a design system dialed in still takes work.
 But once it's right, Claude builds from your visual language instead of guessing at it.
-Fewer wasted prompts in the long run.
-Better first-generation output.
-That upfront cost will pay back on every project.
+The upfront cost pays back on every project after.

 The token problem